About the show

 The Green Tie on the Little Yellow Dog

-The Monologues were originally commissioned by Channel 4 so that each monologue could be used mostly when the transmission controllers needed to synchronise schedules coming up to the hour.
+When the Monologues were originally commissioned by Channel 4 they wanted each monologue to be used mostly when the transmission controllers needed to synchronise schedules coming up to the hour.

 To set the scene, Barry Cryer is our master of ceremonies at a dinner hosted at a posh London address.
-People at the dinner are our household-name artists, famous actors who each get up to perform a monologue to their contemporaries (as their audience) as if one might do after a good feast when the after-dinner speeches are made, or in the Victorian and Edwardian era as one might enjoy in the parlour gathered around the piano.
+People at the dinner are our household-name artists, famous actors who each get up to perform a monologue to their contemporaries (as their audience) as if one might do after a good feast when the after-dinner speeches are made, or as one might have enjoyed in the Victorian and Edwardian era when gathered around the piano in the parlour.

-It seems today a number of our Celebrity Guests are very sadly no longer with us.
-We have some very rare footage captured in these shows, some wonderful actors from 1982/83 and performances which most likely have not previously seen by today's audiences.
+It seems today a number of our Celebrity Cast List 'dinner guests' are very sadly no longer with us.
+We have some very rare footage captured in these shows, some wonderful actors from 1982/83 and performances which have never been seen by most of today's audiences.

 To set the scene, Barry Cryer is our master of ceremonies at a dinner hosted at a posh London address.
-People at the dinner are our household-name artists, famous actors who each get up to perform a monologue to their contemporaries (as their audience) as if one might do after a good feast when the after-dinner speeches are made, or in the Victorian and Edwardian era as one might enjoy in the parlour gathered around the piano.
+People at the dinner are our household-name artists, famous actors who each get up to perform a monologue to their contemporaries (as their audience) as if one might do after a good feast when the after-dinner speeches are made, or as one might have enjoyed in the Victorian and Edwardian era when gathered around the piano in the parlour.

-It seems today a number of our Celebrity Guests are very sadly no longer with us.
-We have some very rare footage captured in these shows, some wonderful actors from 1982/83 and performances which most likely have not previously seen by today's audiences.
+It seems today a number of our Celebrity Cast List 'dinner guests' are very sadly no longer with us.
+We have some very rare footage captured in these shows, some wonderful actors from 1982/83 and performances which have never been seen by most of today's audiences.

 Neil Anthony, Producer